jdupak/cv/main.typ

     content: [
         Open Informatics -- Computer Engineering

-        *Thesis:*  Memory Safety Analysis in Rust GCC \
+        *Thesis:*  _Memory Safety Analysis in Rust GCC._ \
-        Borrow-checker for Rust GCC using the Polonius project.

-        Available at #link("https://jakubdupak.com/msc-thesis", "jakubdupak.com/msc-thesis")
+        An initial effort to enable borrow checking in the Rust GCC compiler.
+The project included design and implementation of a new MIR-like IR, lifetime handling throughout the compilation, and extraction of facts for the borrowchecker computation using the borrowchecker engine.
+All the changes are part of upstream GCC.

+        Available at: _#link("https://jakubdupak.com/msc-thesis", "jakubdupak.com/msc-thesis")_ \
+        Received _Dean’s Award for an Extraordinary Thesis_. \
     ],
 ),(
     start: "02/2022",